CanoodlingSocks/my-interactive-avatar/README.md

 * Material-UI
 * Vector graphics, made in Vectornator

+## Deployment
+This app has been deployed to GitHub Pages.
+You can access the deployed version by navigating to: https://canoodlingsocks.github.io/my-interactive-avatar/

 ## Installation
 1. Clone the repository to your local machine.
 2. Run ```npm install``` in the terminal to install the necessary dependencies.